Hidden Problems with Net Neutrality

 Problems with Net Neutrality

-- When a domain or server is turned off, hundreds of people (or more) lose access because of the actions of one person.
+When a domain or server is turned off, hundreds of people (or more) lose access because of the actions of one person.
 And by shutting down small ISPs that host content others won't, you end up pushing people to more expensive service providers or mainstream hosts that censor content.
 Directly and indirectly, this hurts the free exchange of ideas.